rosslight/DependencyTrackChecker/README.md

 # Upload and check BoM

-This action takes an existing BoM, checks it on the remote dependency-track and returns results
+This action assumes that you have an existing [Dependency Track](https://github.com/DependencyTrack/dependency-track) project and a CycloneDX SBOM.
+Using these pre-requisites it does multiple steps:

+1. Upload the SBOM to the specified project
+2. Analyze the project for vulnerabilities and policy violations
+3. Get metric information and offers them for later steps of the pipeline
+4. Download the CycloneDX SBOM from Dependency Track, now with vulnerability information and the additional licenses attached.

+This action was inspired from [action-owasp-dependecy-track-check](https://github.com/Quobis/action-owasp-dependecy-track-check) and [gh-upload-sbom](https://github.com/DependencyTrack/gh-upload-sbom).

 ## Inputs